glevinson/fundingAndMonitoringInfrastructure/README.md

 ## Publication

-The thesis is under publication in the ACM acadmeic journal: ['Distributed Ledger Technology: Research and Practice'](https://dl.acm.org/journal/dlt), where it is co-authored by [Dr Catherine Mulligan](https://www.imperial.ac.uk/people/c.mulligan), the ‘European Research Area Chair in Blockchain’, and [Professor William Knottenbelt](https://www.imperial.ac.uk/people/w.knottenbelt), Director of the ‘Centre for Cryptocurrency Research and Engineering’.
+My thesis is under publication in the ACM acadmeic journal: ['Distributed Ledger Technology: Research and Practice'](https://dl.acm.org/journal/dlt), with the co-authors: [Dr Catherine Mulligan](https://www.imperial.ac.uk/people/c.mulligan), the ‘European Research Area Chair in Blockchain’, and [Professor William Knottenbelt](https://www.imperial.ac.uk/people/w.knottenbelt), Director of the ‘Centre for Cryptocurrency Research and Engineering’.

 ## Implemented by a DAO

 This architecture is being implemented by a DAO which is under development and who's founders I have worked closely with throughout my thesis.
 The DAO is financially backed by [Brevan Howard](https://www.brevanhoward.com/) & Imperial College London.
-However, my architecture is not limited the aforementioned DAO and has been designed so that other DAOs can also straightforwardly implement it.
+However, my architecture is not limited to the aforementioned DAO and has been designed so that other DAOs can also straightforwardly implement it.